eliasdevel/coffeFramework/README.md

 # coffeeFramework
 Basic usage:

-In the file routes you declare you route, Controller to acess, function:default is index , and number of parms:default null
+In the file routes you declare your route, Controller to acess, function:default is index , and number of parms:default null